 With so many available options to choose from, choosing the right clinical elective in medical school is extremely difficult for many medical students, especially if they don’t have a particular specialty in mind.
 Therefore, it is advised to choose wisely and decide how you can make the most of the particular elective.
 You can easily find the information regarding elective opportunities from different sources such as clinical department at US information office, and faculty members in areas of your interest.

-Prior to choosing the right clinical elective in medical school , it is advised to carefully consider your needs and interests.
+Prior to choosing the right clinical elective in summer school , it is advised to carefully consider your needs and interests.
 Decide whether you want to increase your knowledge and experience in the particular clinical medicine.
 Do you complete a research project, or do you simply want to observe patients with medical conditions that you have read about in textbooks?
 When you have a clear goal in mind, it will become easier for you to make the most of your elective.

 Whether you choose gastroenterology or pediatrics, elective programs play a key role in increasing your chances of getting the perfect residency match.
 During clinical electives, students are required to perform a lot of medical procedures to hone their clinical skills and knowledge that will help them later in their career.
 In elective programs, there are usually fewer students, which will give you a chance to get additional attention.
 Furthermore, you will get the chance to develop relationships with your resident, physicians and other staff which greatly help you when it comes to getting strong letters of recommendations for residency.